Martiless/nondairy-godmother/README.md

 &nbsp;

 ### Menus Page:
 The next page on the site is the *Menu* page.
-This has all the header and footer feaurtes mentioned above.
+This has all the header and footer features mentioned above.

 <details>
 <summary>Menu Options:</summary>